Skip to main content

 Text Assisted Writing

-Another valuable category of AI tools is Text Assisted Writing.
+Another valuable category of AI tools is text assisted writing.
 These tools utilize AI algorithms to assist instructional designers in generating written content.
-They can provide suggestions, correct grammar, and spelling, and even offer ideas for creative wording.
-The benefits of Text Assisted Writing tools include increased productivity, improved writing quality, and reduced editing time.
+They can provide suggestions, correct grammar, and spelling.
+They even offer ideas for creative wording.
+The benefits of text assisted writing tools include increased productivity, improved writing quality, and reduced editing time.

-In my experiments, I found the writing output generated to be fairly high quality, but the big problem is that it is not written in my own voice.
-However, if you’re tasked to write multiple choice test questions or text about general topics, I found these tools to be helpful.
+I found the writing output generated to be fairly high quality, but the big problem is that it is not written in my voice.
+However, if you’re tasked to write multiple-choice test questions or text about general topics, I found these tools to be helpful.

 • ChatGPT